The Weak Form of Malle's Conjecture and Solvable Groups: Remarks on Possible Generalizations

-The group theory in Theorem \ref{thm:hombound} is not limited to solvable groups, and could in principle be used to adress nonsolvable groups as well.
-The importance of solvable comes from field theory - we know a lot more about $C_{\ell}$-extensions for $\ell$ a prime than we do for $G$-extensions for $G$ a nonabelian simple group.
-The proof breaks down when trying to analyze $|\Hom(G_L^T(L),S)|$ for $S$ any finite nonabelian simple group.
-We don't have a nonabelian version of class field theory to give the upper bounds needed to prove an analogous theorem.
+Theorem \ref{thm:main} is not limited to solvable groups and can be used to address nonsolvable groups as well.
+The importance of solvable comes from class field theory - we know a lot more about abelian extensions than we do for $G$-extensions for $G$ a nonabelian simple group.
+Theorem \ref{thm:main} only allows for taking an abelian normal subgroup $N\normal G$ because we understand the field theory for $N$-extension very well.
+If we chose another normal subgroup $N\normal G$ the proof would break down when trying to analyze $|\Hom(G_K^S,N)|$.
+We don't have a nonabelian version of class field theory to give the upper bounds analogous to Lemma \ref{lem:abelian} necessary to prove the theorem.

-As in the case for solvable groups, if one could show that there exists a positive constant $C$ such that $|\Hom(G_L^{T(L)},S)|\ll D_{L/\Q}^{\epsilon} \cdot C^{\# T(L)}$ then this would reproduce the upper bound from the weak from of Malle's conjecture.
-Although this assertion matches the corresponding conjecture for $\ell$-torsion of class groups plus some class field thoery, there is significantly less evidence for a bound of this form in the literature.

-One possible method which could improve Theorem \ref{thm:generalresult} would be to consider the average size of $|\Cl(L)[\ell]|$ or $|\Hom(G_L^{ur},M)|$.
-There is significantly more evidence predicting how the average of these quantities behave, including the nonabelian cases, as well as several cases with optimal bounds for $M=C_2$, $C_3$ or $A_5$ and $N_i$ small (see Bhargava \cite{bhargava1} for example).
-In order to get bounds using the average sizes of these quantities, it is likely that we would need to assume that these values obeyed some uniformity bounds as in Wang \cite{jwang1}.
-An example of a unifromity bound of the type found in Wang's paper that we would need is as follows: